Our Services

 As a Registered Provider, Brisbane Physiotherapy provides services to all NDIS participants (self-managed, provider managed & NDIA managed).

 If you, or someone you care about, has NDIS funding and needs Physiotherapy, reach out for an obligation-free chat about how we can help.
-Brisbane Physiotherapy offers NDIS services from both Albion and West End clinics and home visits are available to those who need it.
+Brisbane Physiotherapy offers NDIS services from both Albion and West End clinics.
+We do not offer home visits at this stage.

 If you would like to know more about NDIS eligibility, send an email to reception@brisbanephysiotherapy.com as we have helped a number of individuals access the care they need through the NDIS.
 Or click here for more information about NDIS.